alexxcode/Game-Recomendation-System/README.md

 </br>

 > [!NOTE]
-> This repository may contain text in English and Spanish, which was developed for educational purposes for a Spanish-speaking institution.
+> This repository may contain text in English and Spanish, since it was created for educational purposes for a Spanish-speaking institution.

 </br>